Setting goals for your book club

-- your book
+- a book

 - 2 to 3 prepared comments about your book — these can be based on answers to the general discussion questions.

-Warning: beware of spoilers when discussing your book!
+Warning: Beware of spoilers when discussing your book!
 Don’t reveal too much information if other members haven’t read it yet.

 - starts the discussion by introducing and discussing their book